Duration of Insulin Action Pump

 - Using a Continuous Glucose Monitor (CGM, or glucose sensor) to conduct this test means that you will not have to wake up every hour or half-hour to check BG.
 Instead, you may choose to review the CGM trace in the morning, noting what time (that is, how many hours after the delivery of the correction bolus) the graph leveled out.
 A CGM provides a nice visual representation of the results, which for those visual-processors in the crowd, may be more easily interpreted.

-In the example to the right, blood glucose drops from the time the correction bolus was delivered at 7:30 pm (the start of the graph) until about 12 am (4.5 hours), then levels out for the following 6 hours.
+In this example CGM trace, blood glucose drops from the time the correction bolus was delivered at 7:30 pm (the start of the graph) until about 12 am (4.5 hours), then levels out for the following 6 hours.
 This trace suggests that a DIA setting of 4.5 hours may be appropriate.

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.